darthjee/core_ext/HASH_README.md

 ```

 ### #underscore_keys
-Change the keys from camelcase to snakecase (underscore)
+Creates a new hash changing keys from camelcase to snakecase (underscore)

+options:
  - recursive: when true, does it recursivly through inner arrays (default: true)

 ```ruby